robmasocco/AOS-TAG/ideas.md

 ## BST-DICTIONARY

 This dictionary holds *key-tag descriptor* pairs of the instances that were **NOT** created as *IPC_PRIVATE*, thus meant to be shared.
-Goes with an rw_semaphore to synchronize accesses (see below).
+Goes with an rw_semaphore to synchronize accesses (see below), which is embedded into the structure and automatically used as part of the normal operations, so completely transparent to the code that uses the BST.
 Each node holds:

 - int key, the dictionary key.
 - int tag descriptor, index in the shared instances array.